mukoedo1993/telegram_bot/README.md

-# It will not work.
+# This repo will not work.
 I couldn't deal with the ngrok well, so I archived this repo.